 The Generac 6866 iQ2000 has several status indicators and lets you know if it’s overheating, overloading or needs fuel.
 You can even use a parallel kit to connect two iQ2000 generators.

-The Westinghouse WH2000iXLT can be used to safely power your electronic devices, and it produces 1,800 watts.
-It uses a 1.3-gallon gas tank and offers better fuel efficiency than many competing models.
+The Westinghouse iGen4500 can be used to safely power your electronic devices, and it produces 3700 Rated & 4500 Peak Watts.
+It uses a 3.4-gallon gas tank and offers better fuel efficiency than many competing models.

-With a full tank of gas, this generator can supply electricity for 13 hours.
+With a full tank of gas, this generator can supply electricity for up to 18 hours.
 If you ever need to double your power, you can use a parallel kit to connect two of these generators together.
+It also comes with Economy Mode for maximum fuel efficiency.

-The Champion Power Equipment 75531i weighs only 80 pounds and has built-in wheels.
-With a full tank of gas, it can run at 25 percent load for eight hours.
+The Champion Power Equipment 100519 6250-Watt Open Frame Inverter weighs 121 pounds and has a frame with wheels for portability.
+With a full tank of gas, it can run at 25 percent load for 12.5 hours.
 Since it uses inverter technology, the engine speed is adjusted for reduced load, which reduces engine wear and saves fuel.

-The Champion Power Equipment 75531i has a noise rating of 58 dB, so it’s much quieter than many alternative generators.
-The low noise rating makes it ideal for cabins, rave events and campsites.
+The Champion Power Equipment 100519 has a noise rating of 59 dB, which for a generator of this size and output, is very quiet.
+The low noise rating makes it ideal for cabins, a home backup, rave events and campsites.

 It comes with a two-year limited warranty and has several different outlets.
 It has a longer engine life than many competing products and uses less fuel.

-While it’s running, the Champion 75531i is capable of producing 2,800 watts, which is enough power for several appliances.
-For greater convenience, it features a portable, lightweight and quiet design.
+While it’s running, the Champion100519 is capable of producing 6250 starting watts and 5000 running watts, which is enough power for lots of appliances.
+For greater convenience, it features a portable open frame and quiet design.

 Here we have another top product from Champion, and it’s much more expensive than other products on this list.
 Since it can run on propane or gasoline, you can use whatever fuel source is most convenient for you.
 It has a noise rating of 59 dB, which is very quiet.